garybake/blog/content/2016_08_05_go-bananas-with-the-bbc-micro-bit.md

 Tags: fruit, micropython, microbit
 Category: microbit
 Slug: go-bananas-with-the-bbc-micro-bit
+Summary: Using the microbit and micro-python to play music with a banana!

 I received the microbit a couple of weeks ago and it's a solid device with plenty of scope for fun times.
 The best thing is that it runs micropython.
 Yey, go team!